Last updated September 30, 2024

 The primary doshas are then broken down into six dual element constitutions: Vata, Pitta, Kapha, Vata-Pitta, Vata-Kapha, Pitta-Kapha and one tri-dosha: Vata-Pitta-Kapha or balanced.
 You will be one of these.

 There are also 20 qualities in life.
 Ayurveda organizes them into ten easy-to-remember pairs of opposites.
-The pairs of opposites are good to learn because when you know which qualities you have in excess, you can implement the opposites to ensure success.
+The pairs of opposites are useful to learn.
+When you identify excess qualities, you can balance them by applying the opposite.

 The 20 qualities are: heavy and light, dull and sharp, cold and hot, oily and dry, smooth and rough, dense and liquid, soft and hard, stable and mobile, gross and subtle, and cloudy and clear.

-So for example, a Vata type person made of mostly air and ether, will get out of balance by too much air travel, eating only cold, raw foods and living in windy conditions.
-The reasoning is because these things add light, dry, cold and mobile qualities to ether and air elements (which already possess these qualities).
+For example, a Vata-type person, made mostly of air and ether, may become unbalanced by too much air travel, cold, raw foods, and windy conditions.
+These add light, dry, cold, and mobile qualities to already air-like elements, causing imbalance.

-However, these same things are balancing medicine to the Kapha type who is composed mostly of water and earth.
+However, these same things are balancing medicine for the Kapha type, who is composed mostly of water and earth.

 What Does Each Dosha Look Like?